Team-10072/ReefScape-RobotCode/DOCS/KeyTerms_CheatSheet.md

 ## File Structure

 All of our code goes into the Robot Folder
-Inside of the robot folder, we have a few files, and two other folders-
+Inside of the robot folder, we have a few files, and two other folders

 ## Files not in Sub Folders